-What was New in Forms6 i Patch 6?
+What was New in Forms6i Patch 6?

-The following are changes that were made for Forms6i Patch 6.
+The following changes were made for Forms6i Patch 6.

 Enhanced Network Resilience.
 Currently in Oracle Forms 6i patch 5, if a network failure lasts more than a few seconds, then the Oracle Forms session is lost and you receive the following error message, which results in the loss of any unsaved information: